painting a room

 protecting carpet with tape when painting skirting

 Painting skirting where it meets with carpet can be very difficult and messy.
-Follow the steps below and the image above to avoid getting paint on the carpet:
+Follow the steps below and the image above to avoid getting paint on your carpet:

-• Stick strips of 48mm wide painter’s tape where your carpet adjoins skirting.
-Roughly 12mm of the tape width should be on the skirting and the rest on the carpet.
+• Stick strips of 48mm wide painter’s tape where your carpet meets the skirting.
+Roughly 12mm of the tape width should be on the skirting and the rest on the carpet — see image above.

-• Tuck the 12mm skirting edge between your skirting and carpet using a putty knife.
+• Tuck the 12mm part between your skirting and carpet using a putty knife.

 • Paint your skirting and leave it to dry.
 When your skirting is dry, pull the tape off.

-16. Use the ‘Press’n Seal’ Wrap to Protect ‘Awkward’ Non-Removable Objects from Paint
+16. Use the ‘Press’n Seal’ Wrap to Protect Non-Removable Objects

 woman painting pink illustration